kubestellar/kubestellar/USER-GUIDE.md

 Detailed installation instructions for different operative systems are available here.

 ### b.
-Create a sync target, placement, and edge syncer for onboarding the created florin edge cluster
+Create a sync target, placement and edge syncer for onboarding the created florin edge cluster

 Create a syncTarget and location objects to represent florin: